uqlibrary/docker-elasticsearch/README.md

     ES_EC2_GROUPS       Either a comma separated list or array based list of (security) groups used for discovery.
     ES_AWS_REGION       AWS region to be used for discovery.

-    ES_KUBE_SELECTOR    The selector to use in a Kubernetes cluster e.g. cluster=myCluster,component=elasticsearch